WorldOfZero/dotcom/web/content/posts/powershell-starting-elevated-powershell.md

 ---
 title: 'Starting an Administrative Powershell'
-description: 'Start a new Admin Powershell from Powershell'
+description: 'Start a new Admin Powershell from an existing Powershell client.'
 date: 2020-01-04
 tags:
 - powershell